 Roman met rising starlet Sharon Tate while filming The Fearless Vampire Killers and during their time together doing the film they began dating.
 In 1968 Polanski went to Hollywood where he gained reputation with the sophisticated psychological thriller Rosemary’s Baby (1968).
 On 25 January 1968 he married Sharon in London, England.

-On August 9, 1969, an eight months pregnant Sharon was brutally murdered by Charles Manson's gang along with three of her and Roman's friends, coffee heiress Abigail Folger, international hairdresser Jay Sebring, Polanski's friend Wojciech Frykowski, and an unknown boy, Steven Parent.
-Distraught and heartbroken, Polanski returned to Europe shortly after Tate's funeral.
+On August 9, 1969, an eight month pregnant Sharon was brutally murdered along with three of her and Roman’s friends, coffee heiress Abigail Folger, international hairdresser Jay Sebring, Polanski’s friend Wojciech Frykowski, and an unknown boy, Steven Parent.
+Distraught and heartbroken, Polanski returned to Europe shortly after Tate’s funeral.